RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 1. **Emergency Stop**: At any time when operating the robot inside and outside the scenario the owners have to stop the robot *immediately* if there is a possibility of dangerous behavior towards people and/or objects.

-1. **Stopping on request**: If a referee, member of the Technical or Organizational committee, an Executive or Trustee of the federation stops the robot (by pressing the emergency button) there will be no discussion.
+1. **Stopping on request**: If a member of the Technical or Organizational committee, an Executive or Trustee of the federation stops the robot (by pressing the emergency button) there will be no discussion.
 Similarly if they tell the team to stop the robot, the robot must be stopped *immediately*.

 1. **Penalties**: If the team does not comply, the team and its members will be excluded from the ongoing competition *immediately* by a decision of the *Technical Committee* (TC).